Roasted Figs with Goat Cheese

 I love it when people give me things from their gardens, and I came up with these Roasted Figs with Goat Cheese when the garden windfalls included a container of fresh figs my brother Rand picked from his tree in California.
 This was my first time cooking figs, so I used google to find interesting things that other food bloggers had done with them.

-I wanted a dish without added sugar, and I’m a fan of savory-sweet combinations, so I adapted a couple of roasted figs ideas into something that was perfect for me.
+I wanted a dish without added sugar, and I’m a fan of savory-sweet combinations, so I adapted a couple of roasted figs ideas into a combination of figs and goat cheese that was perfect for me.
 I loved everything about how these roasted figs turned out, and I think this would make a lovely appetizer or not-too-sweet dessert for a dinner party if you’re lucky enough to have fresh figs where you live.

 What ingredients do you need for this recipe?